Configuring schema checks

 Client exclusions: Exclude all operations that were executed by particular clients, such as clients used exclusively for development and testing.

-You can customize a single run of schema checks by providing options to the CLI command you use.
+You can customize a single run of schema checks by providing options to the Rover CLI.
 If you've also configured default rules for schema checks, any command-line options you provide take precedence over those rules.

 You can provide the